cisco/webex-assistant-sdk/README.md

+# READ THIS FIRST

+The Webex Assistant SKills SDK is **no longer maintained**.
+The assistant skills feature which this was meant to aid in the development of has been retired.
+The SDK has not had a release since June of 2022, and will not have any future releases.

+Thank you to all our users and contributors.

 # Webex Assistant Skills SDK

 The Webex Skills SDK is designed to simplify the process of creating a Webex Assistant Skill.
 It provides some